Homogeneous Linear Inequality Constraints for Neural Network Activations: Conclusion

 \section{Conclusion}

 To combine a data-driven task with modeling constraints, we have developed a method to impose homogeneous linear inequality constraints on neural network activations.
 At initialization, a suitable parameterization is computed and subsequently a standard variant of stochastic gradient descent is used to train the reparameterized network.
-In this way, we can efficiently guarantee that network activations -- in the final or any intermediate layer -- satisfy the constraints at any point during training.
-The main advantage of our method over simply projecting onto the feasible set after unconstrained training is a significant speed-up at test time up to two orders of magnitude.
+In this way, we can efficiently guarantee that network activations satisfy the constraints at any point during training.
+The main advantage of our method over simply projecting onto the feasible set after unconstrained training is a significant speed-up at test time of up to two orders of magnitude.
 An important application of the proposed method is generative modeling with prior assumptions.
 Therefore, we demonstrated experimentally that the proposed method can be used successfully to constrain the output of a variational autoencoder.
 Our method is implemented as a layer, which is simple to combine with existing and novel neural network architectures in modern deep learning frameworks and is therefore readily available in practice.

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

-The authors would like to thank Thomas Möllenhoff and Gideon Dresdner for fruitful discussions and valuable feedback on the manuscript.
+The authors would like to thank Thomas M{\"o}llenhoff, Erik Bylow, and Gideon Dresdner for fruitful discussions and valuable feedback on the manuscript.
 This work was supported by an Nvidia Professorship Award, the TUM-IAS Carl von Linde and Rudolf M{\"o}{\ss}bauer Fellowships, the ERC Starting Grant \emph{Scan2CAD (804724)}, and the Gottfried Wilhelm Leibniz Prize Award of the DFG.